this-vijay/this-vijay.github.io/e-learning.md

 Written and directed by Vijay Ravikumar, filmed and edited by Anushka Meenakshi, and featuring illustrations by Parvathy and acting by Iswar Lalitha, Kali Srinivasan, Rency Philip, and Sachin Gurjale.
+Created for and funded by <a href="https://www.cuemath.com">Cuemath Pvt Ltd</a>.

 Partly based on the web interactive <a href="https://aatishb.com/maskmath/"><i>The Multiplicative Power of Masks</i></a> by Aatish Bhatia.